 Health & Safety

 The health, wellness, and safety of campers is our number one priority.
-We have a fully stocked modern health centre facility that is staffed by two Registered Nurses 24 hours a day during the Summer Camp season.
-Our Nurses are Camp Moms and Dads, and care deeply about looking after our campers.
+We have a fully stocked modern health centre facility that is staffed by three Registered Nurses 24 hours a day during the Summer Camp season.
+Our Nurses are often Camp parents, and care deeply about looking after our campers.

 On the first day of Camp, each child meets with our nurses to discuss their health.
 At this time, nurses review any routines around medications with individual campers (all medications are kept locked and secured in the Health Centre dispensary).
 After that, our nurses are available any time to support a camper if they are hurt or not feeling well.

 Director of Health & Wellness Nancy Vandenbergh and Camp Doctor Dr. Phyllis McCord oversee the organization and administration of our Health Centre.
 In the event of an emergency, the South Muskoka Memorial Hospital (Bracebridge) is only 20 minutes away.
 Also, if a prescription needs to be filled, or if a child needs to visit the doctor for a minor ailment, campers are taken to a walk-in clinic in town.
 We will notify a parent when your child has seen a doctor or stayed in the Health Centre overnight due to illness.

 In the spring each year, we ask families to complete updated health information on their child and submit it to us online.
 This allows us to prepare to welcome your child and ensure their wellbeing in advance of Camp.

 The Ontario Camps Association (OCA) was formed in 1932 with the goal of promoting quality and safe experiences within the camping industry.
 At Wenonah, we are pleased to meet and exceed the rigorous safety and operational standards of the OCA as an accredited member camp.